TurkuNLP/digicampus-aligner/api_doc.md

 ## Launching the API

 The API is launched by running `./run_flask.sh` in the `digicampus-aligner` directory.

+### Setting the port for udpipe

+Udpipe is used to preprocess essays.
+The script `run_flask.sh` starts a separate single-threaded server process for it.
+The port used for this process is defined by the environmental variable `PORT`.
+By default, port 5000 is used.

+### Setting the algorithm to be used

-In the `run_flask.sh`, two optional environmental variables can be defined to choose the underlying algorithm for text content identification.
+In `run_flask.sh`, two optional environmental variables can be defined to choose the underlying algorithm for text content identification.

 `METHOD` can be `tfidf`, `laser`, or `bert`.
 The methods `laser` and `bert` require a GPU.